 Some objected to the seemingly "secretive" nature of the chili.

 "I find it difficult to believe Ruth conveniently forgot the name of the beans she bought at the farmer's market and Nancy can't recall exactly what brand of cheeses were used in a cheese dip," said Duke Feldmeier, a private investigator hired to get the chili's secrets.
 "I mean, if the chili is really that good, shouldn't everyone get a chance to enjoy it?".

-The Rucy, along with La Brea Tar Pits chicken wings and burritos from Burritos La Palma on Peck Road in El Monte ( a Jonathan Gold selection) were savored at the home Ruth and her husband Michael Singer are renting.
+The Rucy, along with La Brea Tar Pits chicken wings and burritos from Burritos La Palma on Peck Road in El Monte were savored at the home Ruth and her husband Michael Singer are renting.
 It is the former home of Wallace Berry who won an Oscar in 1932 at the 5th Academy Awards for "The Champ".

-Eighty four years later, there's a new champ and it's called Rucy Chili.
+Eighty six years later, there's a new champ and it's called Rucy Chili.